 - Have 90 days to apply for permanent residence;

 - Need to submit all the required documents and fees to complete your application for permanent residence.

-Your application will take 6 months (or less) to process if it is complete and accurate.
-If your application for permanent residence is successful, you will get a Confirmation of Permanent Residence (COPR) and/or a Permanent Residence Visa.
+You apply for Permanent residence of Canada after the issuance of an ITA.
+The system itself is call as Express Entry because your application will take only 6 months (or less) to process if it is complete and accurate.
+If your application for permanent residence is successful, you will get a Confirmation of Permanent Residence and/or a Permanent Residence Visa.